menu cross down-arrow up-arrow

 The Monastery of St. Stephen is the most accessible of the monasteries with all bus tours stopping here.
 It is the only monastery that is accessible for wheelchairs and mobility.

 This is a good monastery to visit when it is raining as it houses two cathedrals.
-One dates back to 16th-century and another the 18th century. they were both damaged during World War II but they still contain holy relics.
+One dates back to the 16th-century and another to the 18th century. they were both damaged during World War II but they still contain holy relics.

 Each monastery contains holy relics, painted frescos, and historic manuscripts.
 Photos are not allowed within the chapels, but you are allowed to take photographs of the grounds and other rooms inside the monasteries.
 Time stands still in Meteora and the old kitchens look exactly as they did years ago.
 You can imagine what life was like for the Monks in Meteora during the 14th and 16th centuries.